owainlewis/frequency/README.md

 A job is executed within a context.
 This means that a job executes with some metadata about the branch etc

+### Build

+A build has a message, commit and hash and checks out code from VCS and then executes a job based on the contents of a config.yml file.

 ### Workflow

 A workflow describes a series of jobs to be run in a specific order.